215-967-9070

 22. Stay Flexible with Your Child Custody Schedule

-It is in everyone’s best interest, especially your children’s, to negotiate child custody between yourselves if possible.
+It is in everyone’s best interest, especially your children’s, to negotiate child custody issues between yourselves if possible.

 23. Consider How Child Support Will Work